CodeYourFuture/CYF-Slack-Your-Future-Project-Backend/backlog.md

 1. user can see all channels
 2. user can add new channel
 3. user can see other users( user can see who send the message)
-4. user can see a message with a time stomp
+4. user can see a message with a time stamp
-5. user can send a message
+6. user can send a message
-6. user can set its user name
+7. user can set its user name

 # should haves